 - Don’t take too massive furniture.
 Huge sofa sure looks great and comfortable, but when it comes to thorough cleaning and you want to move it to clean the carpet or floor underneath you will understand that moving it is not an easy task.
 There are many different models of couches that are both light and comfortable.

 - Don’t place carpets in every room.
 Carpets give your home great warming appearance, but, let’s admit it – they are taking too much effort to maintain.
-If you want your carpet to be clean you will have to vacuum it every week and wash it every month, otherwise carpets get that worn and scruffy look that none of us likes.
+If you want your carpet to be clean you will have to vacuum it every week and wash it every month, otherwise, carpets get that worn and scruffy look that none of us likes.
 Not to mention the stains and spills – if you don’t remove them right after they are made it’s getting really hard to remove them without professional help.
-Small rug in living room and a carpet on bedroom’s floor is enough.
+Small rug in the living room and a carpet on the bedroom’s floor is enough, as long as you clean it on a regular basis.

 - Don’t put many open shelves – they also accumulate dust easily.
 Take chest of drawers instead – there will be enough room for sundries and other small stuff and it will be easy for you to tidy up the rooms.